Commercial leases and COVID-19 FAQs

 It is compulsory for parties to a commercial lease to undertake mediation before pursuing a claim in the NSW Civil and Administrative Tribunal (NCAT) or the civil courts.

-For an urgent matters involving a threatened or actual eviction, interim arrangements can be sought through NCAT or the courts.
+For an urgent matter involving a threatened or actual eviction, interim arrangements can be sought through NCAT or the courts.

 A landlord can still evict a tenant for reasons not related to COVID-19, for example if the tenant has damaged the premises or failed to vacate the premises after the expiry of a fixed term lease.